Skip to content

 1. Working with an IHDA-approved lender (not all lenders are approved)

-Understanding Cook County Property Taxes and Your True Housing Cost
+How Do Cook County Property Taxes Affect Your True Housing Cost?

 Cook County has an effective property tax rate around 0.85% of home value, though it varies by municipality.
 That means on a $350,000 purchase: